-- .statistics file is a dedicated file written by the DTR data transfer framework that contains data transfer measurements. - .diag file is written by the LRMS Scripts: initially by submit-<lrms>-job.sh, than JobScript during the job execution on the Worker Node and finally by scan-<lrms>-job.sh that adds extract from LRMS accounting data.
+- .local file contains general information associated with the job.
+All IDs, ownership, authtokenattributes are taken from this file.
+The data in .local are written and updated by the A-REX JobControl modules. - .statistics file is a dedicated file written by the DTR data transfer framework that contains data transfer measurements. - .diag file is written by the LRMS Scripts: initially by submit-<lrms>-job.sh, than JobScript during the job execution on the Worker Node and finally by scan-<lrms>-job.sh that adds extract from LRMS accounting data.
 It contains but is not limited to resource usage and worker node environment data.

-The local SQLite accounting database contains all the A-Rex Accounting Record (AAR) data for every ARC CE job.
+The local SQLite accounting database contains all the A-Rex Accounting Record (AAR) data for every ARC CE iob.